Grief & Healing

 Understanding Grief

 Most of us were taught — directly or by omission — that grief is something to pass through.
 The stages.
 The work of acceptance.
 The gradual relinquishing of attachment until the love we carry for someone who has died quietens itself into something manageable.
-Something that no longer disrupts.

-Contemporary grief science has largely moved beyond this model.
-Not because loss gets easier — it doesn't, not exactly — but because the framework that described grief as a linear passage toward resolution did not match what bereaved people were actually experiencing.
+Contemporary grief science has moved beyond this model.
+Not because loss gets easier — it doesn't, not exactly — but because the framework that described grief as a linear passage toward resolution did not match what bereaved people were actually living.
 It did not account for the non-linearity of grief: the way it returns, the way it transforms, the way it is inseparable from the love it follows.

 Grief is not the opposite of living fully.
 It is love with nowhere left to go — until it finds a new form.